redhairedcelt/knot-another-pipeline/infra/terraform/ais_bucket/README.md

 # AIS Bucket Module

-This Terraform module provisions a secure S3 bucket intended to back the AIS bronze and silver layers produced by `pipelines/ais_pipeline.py`.
+This Terraform module provisions a secure S3 bucket intended to back the AIS bronze, silver, and gold layers produced by `pipelines/ais_pipeline.py`.

 ## Features